 We hope you will find the beginning of spring as refreshing for your home as it is for yourself!
 And if you’re ready to really start fresh in a new home this spring, check out our new homes and communities at www.eastwoodhomes.com.

 It’s spring, and that means it’s time to start thinking about pretty flowers and warmer weather!
-Some of us are even thinking of upgrading to a larger home with a newer kitchen, or even downsizing to a home that’s a little more convenient, but still has all the designer finishes.
-Even though it’s a seller’s market out there, you’ll still need to put your best foot forward to get the highest possible offer in a short amount of time.
+Some of us are even thinking of upgrading to a larger home with a newer kitchen or downsizing to a home that’s a little more convenient but still has all the designer finishes.
+Even though it’s a seller’s market out there, you’ll still need to put your best foot forward to get the highest possible offer quickly.

 Now is the time to begin our spring yard maintenance if we want a lawn to be proud of when we begin enjoying the warmer weather in just a few weeks.
 By putting in the work to prepare your yard now, you will better be able to enjoy your yard for the next several months.
 Our blog shares a few maintenance tips for lawn care to help you get started!